 Gentle non-weight-bearing forms of exercise can be a great conservative treatment to maintain the health of the muscles around an arthritic knee and damaged cartilage.

 Types of non-weight-bearing activities include cycling and swimming.

 Exercise not only helps to keep your muscles strong but it also helps to flush inflammation out of the joint and reduce the pressure.

-A great by-product of exercise is weight-loss, which can help to take the pressure off your knee cartilage during weight-bearing activities such as walking and climbing stairs.
+A great by-product of exercise is weight-loss.
+Since increased body weight is a common cause of knee conditions, losing weight can prove to be an effective way for prevention of cartilage loss and sports injury.
+It can also help to take the pressure off your knee cartilage during weight-bearing activities such as walking and climbing stairs.

 Stem cell injection –

 A stem cell injection procedure is a form of cell therapy that involves drilling into your bone marrow in your hip to extract stem cells to reinject into your knee joint.
-The aim is to stimulate chondrogenic cells, cartilage regeneration and tissue repair.
+The aim is to stimulate chondrogenic cells, cartilage regeneration, tissue repair and reduce pain.
 The clinical term is the chondrogenesis of mesenchymal stem cells.
-There are many ongoing clinical trials being performed on the effectiveness of this treatment in combination with biomaterials.
-A biomaterial is a substance that has been engineered to interact with a part of the body to help repair it.

 Platelet-rich Plasma (PRP) injection –